-SiCeram GmbH in cooperation with Spectrum Filaments have developed an innovative and innovative series of ceramic materials for 3D printing in FDM/FFF technology!
-Four specialized filaments are the first commercial solution of this type on the global market, allowing 3D printing of high-tech ceramic using typical desktop 3D printers.
+SiCeram GmbH, in cooperation with Spectrum Filaments, has developed an innovative series of ceramic materials for 3D printing using FDM/FFF technology!
+Four specialized filaments are the first such commercial solution on the global market, enabling 3D printing of high-tech ceramics using typical desktop 3D printers.

-3D-printing is a new additive forming technology for ceramic components.
-It will find its application mainly for fabrication of prototypes, small series or complex geometries, with internal hollow spaces e.g., which are not able to be produced by other, traditional techniques.
+3D printing is a new additive forming technology for ceramic components.
+It will find application mainly for the manufacture of prototypes, small batches or complex geometries, for example with hollow interior spaces, that cannot be produced by other traditional techniques.

-Alumina is a filament containing high purity alumina powder (99.7%).
-The use of appropriate organic agents as a binder allows to obtain a flexible filament that can be used in classic 3D printers operating in the FFF/FDM technology.
-The organics content of the filament amounts to ca. 19.5 mass-%.
+Alumina is a filament containing alumina powder of high purity (99.7 percent).
+The use of appropriate organic agents as a binder results in a flexible filament that can be used in classic 3D printers operating in FFF/FDM technology.
+The organic content of the filament amounts to about 19.5 percent by mass.

-Aluminum Oxide exhibits lower strength than SSiC und Si3N4.
-The strength at 1,000°C is ca. 60% lower than at room temperature.
-Al2O3 is an electrical insulator and a fairly good heat conductor (ca. 20 ?
+Aluminum oxide has lower strength than SSiC and Si3N4.
+The strength at 1,000°C is about 60% lower than at room temperature.
+Al2O3 is an electrical insulator and a fair heat conductor (about 20 ?
 30 W/mK).
-The corrosion resistance in the acidic range is good (pH < 7, but poor in the basic range (pH > 7).
-Due to the relatively high coefficient of linear thermal expansion (8.5*10-6K-1) the thermal shock resistance of a dense material is relatively poor, but it can be improved considerably by targeted incorporation of porosity.
+Corrosion resistance in the acid range is good (pH < 7), but poor in the basic range (pH > 7).
+Because of the relatively high coefficient of linear thermal expansion (8.5*10-6K-1), the thermal shock resistance of a dense material is relatively poor, but can be greatly improved by targeted incorporation of porosity.